mhahnFr/CallstackLibrary/README.md

 Alternatively easily build it yourself:
 1. Clone the repository: `git clone --recursive https://github.com/mhahnFr/CallstackLibrary.git`
-2. Build it: `cd CallstackLibrary && make`
+2. Build it: `cd CallstackLibrary && make -j`
 3. Link your code with `-L<path/to/library> -lcallstack`

 Now, you can use the headers [`callstack.h`][2] and [`callstack_exception.hpp`][5], respectively.